yale-redcap/yes3-exporter/README.md

 # Funding

+-   To support our work and ensure future opportunities for development, please acknowledge the software and funding.
 -   The **YES3 Exporter** was funded by Yale’s Claude D. Pepper Older Americans Independence Center (OAIC) grant through a Development Project Award for the Operations Core, **3P30AG021342**.

 # License